DamLabResources/crseek/paper/Main.md

 Throughout the research field there is a great deal of variability in the nomeclature of the various parts of the CRISPR/Cas9 complex.
 Many of these nomeclatures do not conform to the Python PEP-8 standard [REF].
 For consistency we refer to the complex parts in the following ways:
-  - The `gRNA` refers to the entire strand of RNA which binds to the CRISPR/Cas9 complex.
+  - The _gRNA_ refers to the entire strand of RNA which binds to the CRISPR/Cas9 complex.
 This molecule is not directly represented in crisprtree.
-  - The `pam` refers to the, potentially degenerate, nucleotide recognition site of the particular Cas9.
+  - The _pam_ refers to the, potentially degenerate, nucleotide recognition site of the particular Cas9.
 This requires a DNA alphabet.
-  - The `spacer` refers to the 20-nucleotide region of the gRNA which is used for target matching by the CRISPR/Cas9 complex.
+  - The _spacer_ refers to the 20-nucleotide region of the gRNA which is used for target matching by the CRISPR/Cas9 complex.
 This requires an RNA alphabet.
-  - The `target` refers to the 20-nucleotide region of the DNA which, potentially, matches the `spacer`.
+  - The _target_ refers to the 20-nucleotide region of the DNA which, potentially, matches the spacer.
   For various implementation details the `target` includes the PAM recognition site.
 This requires a DNA alphabet.
-  - The `loci` refers to a >20-nucleotide segment of the DNA which may contain potential `target`s.
+  - The _loci_ refers to a >20-nucleotide segment of the DNA which may contain potential targets.

 ## Class schematic

 We have intentionally mirrored the Scikit-Learn API.
-We subclass the `BaseEstimator` class and overload the `fit`, `transform`, and `predict` methods.
+We subclass the `BaseEstimator` class and overload the `fit`, `transform`, `predict`, and `predict_proba` methods.
 This allows us to seamlessly use all of the tools of the Scikit-Learn package such as cross-validation, normalization, or other prediciton strategies.
-We have decomposed this methodology into three main tasks: Searching, Encoding, and Predicting.
+We have decomposed this methodology into three main tasks: Searching, Preprocessing, and Estimating.
 We use the BioPython library to enforce appropriate nucleotide alphabets [PMID: ] as inputs and outputs of the various tools.

 ## Searching